88lex/cleanremotes/README.md

 # cleanremotes

 Runs rclone listremotes.
-Then for each remote the script runs the following commands:
+Then for every remote that is configured in rclone the script runs the following commands:

+BE SURE THAT YOU WANT TO RUN THESE COMMANDS FOR EVERY REMOTE.
+IF NOT THEN EDIT THE SCRIPT TO RUN IT FOR ONE/SEVERAL REMOTES.

 rclone dedupe (eliminates exact duplicates)